Heaven and earth are full of Thy glory

 4.The Royal Martyrs (+ 1918), Nicholas, Alexandra, Olga, Tatiana, Maria, Anastasia and Alexis.
 The Royal Martyrs represent all the laity who were victims of the Communist persecution.
 They also had close ties with England, where the martyred Emperor Nicholas and the two sisters, his spouse the Empress St Alexandra and the Grand Duchess St Elizabeth, spent time.
 The latter, a large icon of whom is in the church, was among Queen Victoria’s favourite grand-daughters.
 The catechism of the future Empress Alexandra began at Windsor Castle and the martyred Tsar is a great-uncle of Queen Elizabeth II.
 They all spoke excellent English and the English tutor of the youngest child, Alexis, was Fr Nicholas Gibbes (+ 1963), the first Orthodox priest in Oxford.

 5.St Tikhon, Patriarch of Moscow (+ 1925).
 St Tikhon represents all the clergy who were victims of the Communist persecution.
 Before becoming Patriarch, he was Bishop of San Francisco, preceding our patron St John in that see.
 St Tikhon was responsible for having Orthodox services translated into English.
-As Patriarch of Moscow, he also founded the self-governing Russian Orthodox Church Outside Russia, of which our church in Colchester is part.
+As Patriarch of Moscow, he also founded the self-governing Russian Orthodox Church Outside Russia.
 St Tikhon reposed on 25 March, the Feast of the Annunciation to the Mother of God (see the next icon).
 His repose on that date, after years of persecution, was a new annunciation to Russia and the world of Christ’s Truth.
 Like the Royal Martyrs, he was canonised in 1981.

 6.The Mother of God.
 An icon of the Mother of God is always positioned here to the left of the Holy Doors.
 This is a copy of the 13th century icon, whose home is in our Cathedral in New York, and is known as the Wonder-working Kursk Root Icon.
 It is the Guide of Russian Orthodox who live outside Russia and among whom it travels regularly.
 It has come to us twice in recent years.
 It was in front of this very icon that our patron St John reposed in 1966.
 Around this Kursk Root icon of the Mother of God we find the icons of nine Old Testament prophets, holding scrolls of prophecies concerning Her.
 Clockwise from the bottom right, these holy prophets are Sts Elijah, Habbakuk, Gideon, Isaiah, Moses, David, Solomon, Daniel and Jeremiah.